Office of Contracting & Procurement

 On December 10, 2008 the Rowan Board of Trustees adopted the following requirements for purchases based on the New Jersey Department of Treasury bid threshold.
 The current bid threshold was established on July 1, 2011.
 Below is a table representing both policies.

-This Administration and Finance Policies and Procedures Manual has been developed to strengthen the management practices of the University and to provide employees and other interested parties with an accessible source of information regarding the policies and procedures, which are appropriate and/or required in each particular situation involving business and/or financial management transactions.
-Below are the two chapters pertaining to the Office of Contracts and Procurement, Chapter 13 and 24.
+Our procurement policies are the rules and regulations set in place to govern the process of acquiring goods and services needed by the University to meet its core mission.The policies have been developed to strengthen the management practices of the University and to provide employees and other interested parties with an accessible source of information regarding the policies and procedures, which are appropriate and/or required in each particular situation involving business and/or financial management transactions.
+Listed below are the policies currently developed and applicable to the Office of Contracting and Procurement.

 The Purchasing Process